misaelrc/misaelrc/README.md

 # Hello, I'm Misael Rosa 👋

 I'm a passionate computer engineering student and a developer with a focus on .NET and Angular.
-I enjoy diving into the intricacies of software systems and computer networking.
+I enjoy diving into the intricacies of software systems and computer networks.

 ## 💻 Technologies & Tools